Time of Troubles: False Dmitry I

 Dunning notes, "King Sigismund, Polish Catholic leaders, and the Jesuits soon took great interest in reports that Dmitrii was considering conversion to Catholicism.
 They dreamed, among other things, of converting all of Russia and then using the Russians against Sweden."

 By September 1604, Mniszech, as Dmitrii's commander-in-chief, had gathered about 2500 men.
-On October 1604, they crossed the Poland-Lithuania border into Russia.
+In October 1604 they crossed the Poland-Lithuania border into Russia.
 According to Dunning, "Dmitrii's invasion in October 1604 triggered the first phase of Russia's first civil war – a massive rebellion of southwestern and southern frontier provinces, towns, garrisons, and cossacks that grew into a much wider conflict that toppled the Godunov dynasty."

 After Godunov's death in 1605, False Dmitry I made a triumphal entrance into Moscow and was crowned tsar on 21 July.
 He consolidated power by visiting the tomb of Ivan the Terrible and the convent of Ivan's widow, Maria Nagaya, who accepted Dimitry as her son and confirmed his story.
 False Dimitry I was married per procura to Marina Mniszech on 8 May 1606, in exchange for promises of land grants and wealth.
 He converted to Catholicism, relying on Polish Jesuits and Polish nobles (who were prominent at his court) and on Mniszech's private armies.